Grruja/Grruja/README.md

     - A mobile app for tracking calories with AI suggestions and meal adjustments.

 2. 🗒️ Note Migrator
-    - My old phone notes lost categories and were saved as HTML + JSON, so I made a CLI tool to convert them to markdown and categorize notes.
+    - My old phone notes lost categories and were saved as HTML + JSON, so I made a CLI tool to convert them to markdown and categorize them.

 3. 🌐 Client Websites & Apps
     - Building stuff that I like/need ain't paying bills (yet), so I made a bunch of marketing websites for clients and even some apps.